 The Vitality Stadium, also known as Dean Court, has by far the lowest capacity (11,000) of the twenty grounds that will host Premier League football next season.
 The 2015/16 season saw Bournemouth defy the odds and survive with relative ease, despite being a newly-promoted side tipped for instant relegation.
 Under Eddie Howe, the squad has turned Dean Court into a veritable bear pit, and claimed vital wins over teams like Everton (1-0), Liverpool (4-3) and champions Leicester (4-0) last season.

-Bournemouth’s also commanded a 3-0 lead in a home game against Arsenal last season, but ended the night with just the one point.
+Bournemouth’s also commanded a 3-0 lead in a home game against Arsenal last season but ended the night with just the one point.
 Regardless, the Cherries recovered from that disappointment to finish 9th and gain even more respect.

 At the second time of asking, a promoted Burnley side led by Sean Dyche managed to survive in the Premier League.
 Having clearly learned from the chastening lesson that was 2014/15, Burnley looked fitter and more combative in 2016/17.
-This translated into home form that saw the Clarets win ten of their nineteen home games last season.
+This translated into a home form that saw the Clarets win ten of their nineteen home games last season.

 Newcastle (Promoted – 1st)

 In 2015/16, with the team in a death spiral under Steve McLaren, the atmosphere at St James’ Park could only be described as toxic.
 The only positive from Newcastle’s second relegation season in a decade was the appointment of Rafael Benitez.
-He improved the team’s results, but arrived far too late to prevent the Magpies’ slide into the FL Championship.
+He improved the team’s results but arrived far too late to prevent the Magpies’ slide into the FL Championship.

 Though Newcastle suffered five home defeats last season, they now have the magic combination of a significant bankroll (through promotion as champions) and a manager with good previous in the Premier League.
 Much depends on the home performances witnessed by a town that practically lives on football, but when the atmosphere at a 55,000-capacity St James’ Park is good, then it can be an extremely difficult place to visit.